Report from the Strategic Director of Regeneration and Environment.

 Government’s criteria within the timescales.

-A requirement of the PiP funding was that a Neighbourhood Board
+A requirement of the PiP funding was

-must be established and it should bring together those with a deep
+that a Neighbourhood Board must be established and it should bring

-connection to the local area.
-As encouraged by Government,
+together those with a deep connection to the local area.
+As

-Rotherham’s Neighbourhood Board originated from the
+encouraged by Government, Rotherham’s Neighbourhood Board

-established, Rotherham’s Phase 1 Neighbourhood Board had been
+Rotherham’s Phase 1 Neighbourhood Board had been

 transitioning and its membership was expected to continue evolving